 Newer pipe systems usually have problems, such as a small leak, that can be fixed with a quick repair.
 However older pipes can have multiple small leaks.
 You may repair one leak just in time for another to form.
 As a general rule, we usually tell our customers one or two leaks are normal, but if we are on speed dial it’s time to talk about repiping.

-Complete repiping is often a last resort, but if you’re wondering whether it’s time for replacement, here are some of the signs that it may just be time to give us a call.
+Complete repiping is often a last resort, but if you’re wondering whether it’s time for waterline or sewerline replacement, here are some of the signs that it may just be time to give us a call.

-When your home needs repiping, the evidence will be there.
+When you need a home repiping, the evidence will be there.
 You just have to be able to keep an eye out for it.

 - Change of water color

 - Change in water pressure

 - Grey QEST “Quest” piping

 Reasons for Repiping